Automorphisms of metacyclic groups

 \section{Introduction}

 A finite group $G$ is {\it metacyclic} if it contains a cyclic, normal subgroup $N$ such that $G/N$ is also cyclic.
-Metacyclic groups form an interesting family of groups, in that they are the simplest ones other than abelian groups.
+In some sense, metacyclic groups can be regarded as the simplest ones other than abelian groups.

 As a natural object, the automorphism group of a metacyclic group has been widely studied.
-In 1970, Davitt \cite{Dav70} shaw that if $G$ is a metacyclic $p$-group with $p\neq 2$, then the order of ${\rm Aut}(G)$ is divided by that of $G$.
-In 2006, Bidwell and Curran \cite{BC06} found the order and the structure of ${\rm Aut}(G)$ when $G$ is a split metacyclic $p$-group with $p\neq 2$, and in 2007, Curran \cite{Cur07} obtained similar results for split metacyclic $2$-groups.
-In 2008, Curran \cite{Cur08} determined ${\rm Aut}(G)$ when $G$ is a non-split metacyclic $p$-group with $p\neq 2$.
-In 2009, Golasi${\rm\acute{n}}$ski and Gon\c{c}alves \cite{GG09} determined ${\rm Aut}(G)$ for any split metacyclic group $G$.
-The automorphism groups of non-split metacyclic 2-groups are left unknown, let alone general cases.
+In 1970, Davitt \cite{Da70} showed that if $G$ is a metacyclic $p$-group with $p\neq 2$, then the order $G$ divides that of ${\rm Aut}(G)$.
+In 2006, Bidwell and Curran \cite{BC06} found the order and the structure of ${\rm Aut}(G)$ when $G$ is a split metacyclic $p$-group with $p\neq 2$, and in 2007, Curran \cite{Cu07} obtained similar results for split metacyclic $2$-groups.
+In 2008, Curran \cite{Cu08} determined ${\rm Aut}(G)$ when $G$ is a nonsplit metacyclic $p$-group with $p\neq 2$.
+In 2009, Golasi\'nski and Gon\c{c}alves \cite{GG09} determined ${\rm Aut}(G)$ for any split metacyclic group $G$.
+The case of nonsplit metacyclic 2-groups remains unknown.

-For abelian groups, all automorphisms were determined by Hillar and Rhea \cite{HR07} in 2007.
-In this paper, we aim to explicitly write down all of the automorphisms for a general metacyclic group; this should help people understand the automorphism group better.
+In this paper we aim at writing down all of the automorphisms for a general metacyclic group.
+One of our main motivations stems from the study of regular Cayley maps on metacyclic groups (see \cite{Ch17}), which requires an explicit formula for a general automorphism.

-It is well-known (see Section 3.7 of \cite{Zas56}) that each metacyclic group can be presented as
+It is well-known (see Section 3.7 of \cite{Za56}) that each metacyclic group can be presented as

 for some positive integers $n,m,r,t$ satisfying

 Denote this group by $H=H(n,m;t,r)$.
 There is an extension